Raven-biosciences/chemX_docs/docs/tutorial.md

 Here you see a list of the representative molecules along with their predicted performance and the size of the cluster they were in.
 The representative molecules are also highlighted on the UMAP which is a reduced dimension representation of the chemical complexity.

 **To see the explanations for a particular molecule, simply click the molecule in the table on the right.
-Clicking the molecule with ID 3277 from the biggest cluster brings you to the below results.**
+Clicking the molecule from the biggest cluster brings you to the below results.**

 ![](./assets/ExplainDetailedMoleculeView.png)